dougbutner/web-4/README.md

   }
 }
 ```
-For the time token to be snd an example signed JWT Time Token
+For the time token to be spendable, a signed JWT Time Token

 ```
 const header" = {